GabrielEdogawa/Gurobi-Python-Code-Transfer/README.md

 ## Prerequisite

-First you need to have a Gurobi license and add the Gurobi solver in Python.
-We suggest using an Anaconda version of Intel Python and Gurobi with the latest versions.
+First please obtain a Gurobi license and add the Gurobi solver in Python.
+The latest Anaconda versions of Intel Python and Gurobi are recommended.

 ## Support Modules